Integrated error tracking

 --url "https://gitlab.example.com/api/v4/projects/<your_project_number>/error_tracking/client_keys"

 3. Get the available client keys (Sentry DSNs).
 Ensure your newly-created Sentry DSN is in place.
-Run this command with the key ID of the old client key, replacing <your_access_token> and <your_project_number>:
+Run the following command with the key ID of the old client key, replacing <your_access_token> and <your_project_number> with your values:

 curl --header "PRIVATE-TOKEN: <your_access_token>" \